falvhb/nwch_relaunch_testrepo/docs/tracking.md

 Event tracking is triggered by a user interaction such as clicking on a video teaser in the `Video Library` component.
 User interactions are always handled by components.

-To make a `ComponentA` track a user interaction it has to include the mixin `app/node_includes/mixins/tracking.jsx` and call its `track` method.
+To make a component track a user interaction it has to include the mixin `app/node_includes/mixins/tracking.jsx` and call its `track` method.

 Example for using the mixin `Tracking` to track an event in Net Metrix: